lvsanalytics/january/README.md

 ```

 - This creates a directory (-p any parent directories if they don't exist)
-- This specific directory is specifically for systemd override files.
-When systemd runs it will check in here for any additional configuration data, specifically ollama.service
+- This directory is for systemd override files.
+When systemd runs it will check in here for any additional configuration data.
+In this case ollama.service

 2. Create Override Configuration File